 Today, June 7, is the birthday of Prince, one of the most innovative and influential artists of his generation.
-The adaptation above and his portrait on the musical references/birthday calendars below, are made by me, Frieke.
+The edit above and his portrait on the musical references/birthday calendars below, are made by me, Frieke.

 Prince Rogers Nelson was born on June 7, 1958, in Minneapolis.
 He grew up in a musical environment.
 His father, John L. Nelson, was a jazz musician and bandleader of the Prince Rogers Trio.
 Prince was named after his father’s stage name.
 His mother, Mattie Shaw, was a jazz singer.
 This musical milieu ensured that Prince was exposed to music from a young age.
 The house was filled with music, and Prince learned to play the piano at a young age.
 When Prince was about ten years old, his parents divorced.
 This was a difficult moment for him and significantly influenced his youth.